CshlSiepelLab/phast/README.txt

       LAPACK routine.

     - The most recent source code of Phast can be obtained from our public SVN.
+It may be helpful to try out the latest version before submitting a bug report.
 To download the latest code simply run the command as follows 'svn co http://compgen.bscb.cornell.edu/svnrepo/phast/trunk/ phast'.
       The source code will be saved in a folder called 'phast' in the directory where the command was run.
 You can substitute SVN code for the *.tgz formated code download from our site and build by following the above build instructions.

+    - The phast source code includes the PCRE library (http://www.pcre.org), located in the directory phast/src/lib/pcre.
+We gratefully acknowledge the author of PCRE for creating this library.